MohaKhalili/ANN_Sample_Codes/README.md

 # ANN_Sample_Codes
-This is a repo of my sample codes for Artificial Neural Network (ANN).
+This is a repo of my sample codes for Artificial Neural Networks (ANNs).